spapas/spapas.github.io/content/rest-flask-mongodb-heroku.rst

      heroku ps
      heroku open

-If everything was ok you should see an
+If everything was ok you should see an statu OK JSON !

 .. _Flask: http://flask.pocoo.org/